toppeMRI/toppemri.github.io/index.md

 ![TOPPE files](/figs/pulseq.png)

-## Contact us
+# Contact us

+TOPPE was developed at the fMRI laboratory at University of Michigan.

-For questions about TOPPE, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.
+For questions, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.